Graduate nurse and midwife programs

 The Northern Territory Public Sector (NTPS) values diversity and aims to achieve a workforce that is representative of the community we serve, and is committed to improving recruitment, retention and career development opportunities for Australian Aboriginals.
 To support this Special Measures Priority Consideration for Aboriginal applicants applies to the Graduate Nurse and Midwife Programs.

-In line with the NT’s Strategic Plans, places on the program are offered in the following priorities:
+In line with the NT’s Strategic Plans, applications are considered in the following priority order:

 - NT Resident Graduates